chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/cons-stream.md

 # cons-stream
-A derived expression for declaring a pair of an immediately evaluated expression and a delayed one.
+A derived expression for constructing a stream, i.e. a pair of an immediately evaluated expression and a delayed one.
 ```
 (cons-stream expression expression)
 ```

 The first expression is evaluated immediately and the second one is delayed.
-The result of the `cons-stream` expression is a pair made of the value of the first expression and a procedure which evaluates the second one when called.
+The result of the `cons-stream` expression is a pair made of the value of the first expression and a procedure which evaluates the second one when called, i.e. a promise.

 ## Examples
 ```scheme